Vantiq/vantiq-python-sdk/docs/api.md

 * content_type : str -- The type of data contained in the file.
 This will be set as the `contentType` of the resulting object.
 * filename : str -- The name of the file to upload.
 * doc_name : str -- (optional) The name of the object to create.
 If this is missing, use the filename.
 * inmem : str | bytes | bytearray -- (optional) Content to be uploaded.
-Used with the content is not in a file.
+Used when the content is contained in memory.
+When this value is present (and not None), `filename` or `doc_name` can be used to name the resulting Vantiq Document.
+Providing both `filename` and `doc_name` in this case is an error.

 #### Returns
 `VantiqResponse`